Liberal Party (Philippines): 1961 elections: Liberal prevailed

-For the 1961 elections, Ilocano Senator Ferdinand Marcos wants to gain the nomination of the party to challenge Garcia's re-election bid, but Vice President Macapagal also wants to be the nominee of the party.
-Later, In January 1961, Marcos and Macapagal agreed that the latter will be the presidential nominee, while Marcos will be the new party president replacing Macapagal.
-Macapagal promised that he will only run for one term, and Marcos will be the nominee in after his term.
-Macapagal will challenge Garcia, choosing young Senator Emmanuel Pelaez.
+For the 1961 elections, Ilocano Senator Ferdinand Marcos aimed for the nomination of the party to challenge Garcia's re-election bid, but Vice President Macapagal was also eyeing for the nomination.
+Later, in January 1961, Marcos and Macapagal agreed that the latter will be the presidential nominee, while Marcos will be the new party president replacing Macapagal.
+Macapagal promised that he will only run for one term, and Marcos will become the party's nominee.
+Macapagal challenged Garcia, choosing young Senator Emmanuel Pelaez.
 The two managed to defeat the administration ticket of Garcia and Senator Gil Puyat.

 Stonehill Scandal

-In 1962, a bribery scandal shocked the whole country which involves some of Liberal politicians, including President Macapagal, and then-Senate President Marcos.
-Those bribed money are from a businessman named Harry Stonehill, a former military officer of the United States who settled in the Philippines to make business.
-But, after an argument with Meinhart Spielman, the general manager of his Philippine Tobacco Corporation, he made Spielman suffered physically and the latter revealed to the Senate a "blue book" that listed all of the Filipino politicians bribed.
-But while Justice Secretary Jose "Pepe" Diokno investigated the scandal, Macapagal ordered the deportation of Stonehill, but the president's trust rating still plummeting.
-Diokno later run for senate under Nacionalista banner.
+In 1962, a bribery scandal shook the country which involved some Liberal politicians, including President Macapagal, and then-Senate President Marcos.
+The bribery money was from a certain Harry Stonehill, an American businessman and former military officer of the United States who settled in the Philippines to open a business.
+But, after an argument with Meinhart Spielman, the general manager of his Philippine Tobacco Corporation, he physically assaulted Spielman, and the latter revealed to the Senate a "blue book" that listed all involved Filipino politicians.
+But while Justice Secretary Jose "Pepe" Diokno investigated the scandal, Although his trust rating suffered significantly, President Macapagal eventually ordered the deportation of Stonehill.
+Diokno later ran for the Senate under the Nacionalista Party.

 Marcos' first two terms: 1965–1972

 1965 elections: Broken promise, Marcos out

-After Diosdado Macapagal's announcement of plan for re-election in 1965, Marcos, like what Magsaysay did, jumped into Nacionalista by April 1964, and selected as its presidential nominee.
+After Diosdado Macapagal announced that he plans to run for re-election in 1965, Marcos, just like Magsaysay, switched to the Nacionalistas by April 1964, and was selected as its presidential nominee.
 Meanwhile, Macapagal selected Gerardo Roxas, son of the founder to be his running-mate.
-The campaign of Macapagal and Roxas focused against Marcos' false military medals.
-The two failed to defeat Marcos, and his running mate Fernando Lopez, who is the Vice President under Quirino, and also a former Liberal.
+Macapagal and Roxas' campaigned focused against Marcos' false military medals.
+The two eventually failed, and Marcos won the presidency alongside his running mate Fernando Lopez, Quirino's vice president and former member of the Liberal Party.

 1967 elections: Rise of Ninoy Aquino

-In 1967 elections, the only one from the Liberal slate was elected from the 8 senate seats contested is Ninoy Aquino, a former Nacionalista who is known for being an associate of Ramon Magsaysay.
-Aquino managed to gather 49.52% of the votes.
+In the 1967 elections, Ninoy Aquino, a former Nacionalista and a known associate of Ramon Magsaysay, was the only one from the Liberal slate who won a seat in the Senate, garnering 49.52% of the votes.

 1969 elections: Dirty elections faced

-For the 1969 elections, Liberal will field Serging Osmeña, son of the Nacionalista founder Sergio Osmeña as their presidential nominee.
-Osmeña ran for vice presidency in 1961 as an independent and placed second.
+In the 1969 elections, Liberal fielded Serging Osmeña, son of the Nacionalista Party founder Sergio Osmeña as their presidential nominee.
+Osmeña ran for the vice presidency in 1961 as an independent and placed second.
 The party also recruited Magsaysay's brother Genaro to be his running-mate.
-Both of them lost to the incumbents, but the election year was considered as one of the dirtiest elections in history, like 1949.
+Both of them lost to the incumbents, but the election was considered as one of the dirtiest in Philippine election history.

 1971: The Plaza Miranda bombing

-After what happened to Plaza Miranda bombing, Liberal won five seats.
-In Manila mayoral election, the party chose Congressman Ramon Bagatsing instead of incumbent Antonio Villegas.
+After the Plaza Miranda bombing, the Liberals won five seats.
+In the Manila mayoral election, the party chose Congressman Ramon Bagatsing instead of incumbent Antonio Villegas.
 Villegas left the party, and Bagatsing won the mayoral election.